Josef Blösche: Career

-Blösche was born in Friedland in Böhmen, Austrian Empire (today Frýdlant, Czech Republic).
+Blösche was born in Friedland in Böhmen, Austria-Hungary (today Frýdlant, Czech Republic).
 This was in the northern part of Bohemia very near the borders of Germany and present-day Poland.
 His parents were ethnic Germans: his father, Gustav Blösche, owned a farm and a gasthaus (country inn).
 Josef began to work on the farm and at the inn while going to school, but his father pulled him out of school at the age of 14 to work full time.

 Blösche participated in right-wing youth organizations promoting Nazi causes, and he joined the Sudeten German Party, a pro-Nazi group advocating German expansion.
 In 1938, he joined the Nazi Party and the SS after Germany annexed the Sudetenland.
 Blösche, who had previously volunteered for local SS, joined the Waffen-SS on 4 December 1939 and reported to training the following day at Pretzsch Castle.
 He completed his training on 14 March 1940 and was assigned to Warsaw.
 He was shortly assigned to patrolling 6 mi of the Bug River.

 After serving in Warsaw with the SS, Blösche joined the Sicherheitsdienst (SD; Security Service), a division of the SS.
 In 1941, he was briefly transferred to the Eastern Front, where he served with Einsatzkommando 8, a subunit of the death squad Einsatzgruppe B. The unit was responsible for mass shootings in Belarus.

 Blösche participated in executions in occupied Belarus, before being transferred back to Warsaw.
 He served in the SD's Warsaw Ghetto outpost in mid-1942, when the mass deportation of Jews to the Treblinka extermination camp started.
 Blösche hunted down many Jews who were hiding from deportation.
 In January 1943, during another wave of deportations to the death camps, he took part in another search, which also involved frequent murders or executions.
 He participated in the shooting of about 1,000 Jews in April 1943.
 Blösche later admitted that he personally shot approximately 75 Jews that day.